philsupertramp/inet/README.md

 # thesisphilipp

 ## Thesis: Machine Learning Methods for Localization and Classification of Insects in Images
+A look into ML methods for single object detection, solving the tasks of insect genera classification and bounding box regression, individually as well as simultaneously.

 ## Description
-This project contains all content and things around the thesis to obtain the degree Bachelor of Science.
+This project contains all content and things around the underlying thesis.
+The submitted paper can be found in `./docs/thesisphilipp.pdf`.

+The repository contains the `./docs` directory holding research and the theoretical part of the paper.
+A demo app is under development, that can be found in the `./src/webapp` directory.

+The accommodating code to the paper and the webapp is located in `./src`.
+- `./src/models`: Model architectures
+- `./src/data`: Data loading, augmentation and visualization untils
+- `./src/losses`: custom implementation for losses (implements `GIoULoss`)
+- `./src/helpers`:

-For now the repository contains the `./docs` directory for the theoretical part of the thesis, a demo webapp and several scripts used during the preparation of the first dataset as well as the first design of model architectures.
+ a demo webapp and several scripts used during the preparation of the first dataset as well as the first design of model architectures.
 The directory `src/` contains different model architectures `src/models/` that are all designed to solve the supervised learning tasks of classification and bounding box regression, either individually or combined.